tripathyananya43/PyPal/README.md

     while(a<=n):
         colorx()
         a+=1
     print("Thats all!
-I have provided you with ", n," colours")
+I have provided you with ", n," colours") return("What's next!!!")

 def peoplex():
     c=[